Sappho at Leucate

-Sappho at Leucate, also known as The Death of Sappho, is an oil-on-canvas painting executed by the French painter Antoine-Jean Gros in 1801.
-It has the dimensions of 122 by 100 cm.
-It is held in the Musée d'Art et d'Histoire Baron-Gérard, in Bayeux.
+Sappho at Leucate, also known as The Death of Sappho, is an oil-on-canvas painting executed by the French artist Antoine-Jean Gros in 1801.
+It measures 122 x 100 cm and is held in the Musée d'Art et d'Histoire Baron-Gérard, in Bayeux.
+The painting mixes the structured style that Gros learned from Jacques-Louis David with a more romantic approach full of emotion and drama.
+When the painting was shown during the Salon of 1801, it drew attention and was later reproduced and adapted in several prints which helped to make this painting more widely known.

 Description and style

-The painting depicts Ancient Greek poet Sappho's alleged suicide by jumping from a cliff in Lefkada, thus accepting the legendary claim that she took her own life as a result of an unrequited love she had for the young Phaon, who is actually a mythological character.
+The painting depicts Ancient Greek poet Sappho's alleged suicide, in which she leaps from the cliffs of Lefkada out of despair over an unrequited love for the mythological Phaon.